audioxide/data/data/posts/20200306-funnyfarm-iv.md

 The band processed this in silence.
 The landlord, who had approached to reprimand Gould about what was now her second cigarette, backed away and pretended to busy himself at a nearby table.
 The pub’s decibel levels eased back up to normal.

-Bas reached, pulled the napkin towards himself, and turned to Gould.
+Bas pulled the napkin towards himself and turned to Gould.

 ‘Pahldr?’ he said.